Black Friday (shopping): Egypt

 Black Friday, in Egypt, started in 2014, being introduced as White Friday.
 The change of name was due to religious, traditional, and cultural concepts.

 Libya

 Black Friday deals started in Libya since 2019, also introduced as White Friday due to religious, traditional and cultural concepts.

 Asia

 Pakistan

-The use Black Friday shopping festival terminology started in 2014 in major cities of Pakistan which later changed with "Blessed Friday" due to the religious reasons and welcomed by all religions and ethnic societies of Pakistan.
+The use of Black Friday shopping terminology started in 2014 in major cities of Pakistan which later changed to "Blessed Friday" due to religious reasons.
 Now Blessed Friday (Black Friday) shopping festival is being observed regularly all over Pakistan.

 India

 The holiday shopping season in India has traditionally been aligned around the "festive period" of major festivals usually falling around October or November, such as Diwali.
 Similar to US-style shopping events such as Black Friday, online retailers adopted the practice of holding multi-day promotions during this period, such as Amazon's "Great Indian Festival" and Flipkart's "Big Billion Days".
 India's Independence Day (August 15) had also recently attracted similar events.

 Nonetheless, the concept of Black Friday has also been imported into the subcontinent via international retailers – a move that influenced some Indian retailers to also adopt the promotion.